 To perform this stupendous task, the gods and the asuras uprooted the mountain Mandara, placing it upside down in the ocean, and coiling the giant, many-headed naga (serpent) Vasuki around it.
 By pulling alternately at each end of Vasuki, the mountain would act as a gigantic churn, thus bringing the amrita to the surface.
-However, the mountain began sinking into the ocean floor, so Vishnu assumed the shape of a gigantic avatar (incarnation), named Kurma, half man, half turtle, dived to the bottom of the sea, and placed Mandara on his back, thus supporting the churning.
+However, when the churning was started, the mountain began sinking into the ocean floor, so Vishnu assumed the shape of a gigantic avatar (incarnation), named Kurma, half man, half turtle, and dived to the bottom of the sea, where he placed Mandara on his back, thus supporting the churning.

 Finally, the jar with amrita surfaced, whereupon a fierce battle between the gods and the asuras ensued, the latter grabbing the jar and running away with it.
 Again, the gods appealed to Vishnu, who assumed the form of a new avatar, Mohini, a beautiful goddess, who seduced the asuras and managed to get hold of the jar of amrita, thus preventing evil from becoming eternal, and preserving the good.

 The churning, however, was extremely painful to Vasuki, who began spitting out large quantities of venom.
 This was noticed by the supreme god Shiva, who swallowed the poison to save the other gods.
 This made him suffer terribly from fever and thirst, and to relieve his sufferings, he went into the Himalaya in search of water, but found none.
 He now cast his trisul (trident) on the rocks, whereupon gigantic springs emerged, creating 54 lakes.
 Shiva lay down to quench his thirst from one of the lakes, which was later named Gosain Kund.
 (Gosain is another name for Shiva.)